Danat-Bank: Overview

 In 1920/1921, the Darmstädter Bank für Handel und Industrie and the Nationalbank für Deutschland formed the bank union Darmstädter-Nationalbank Berlin.
 Both banks assumed a joint guarantee of capital and reserves of over 1 billion marks.
 The merger was fully completed in 1922, resulting in one of the largest commercial banks in Germany.

 By 1930, Danat-Bank had become Germany's second-largest joint-stock bank, with total deposits of 2.4 billion Reichsmarks ahead of Dresdner Bank (2.3 billion), Commerz- und Privatbank (1.5 billion), Reichs-Kredit-Gesellschaft (619 million), and Berliner Handels-Gesellschaft (412 million), and only behind Deutsche Bank & Disconto-Gesellschaft (4.8 billion).
 In the European banking crisis of 1931, however, Danat-Bank suffered a run which started around 17 June due to rumours of the insolvency of the Norddeutsche Wollkämmerei & Kammgarnspinnerei (North German Wool and Worsted Yarn Spinning Works), finally going bankrupt on 13 July 1931.
 It was thus one of the most prominent victims of deflation in Germany during the Great Depression.
+Hjalmar Schacht recalls in his memoirs that one of the causes of the crack was that the Danat had little liquidity but lots of German stock; this was due to the activity of Goldschmidt, who bought equity of German firms to capture them as clients and organise mergers.

 The collapse of Danatbank triggered a loss of confidence in the German banking system, and let loose a wave of withdrawals from all other banks beginning the German Banking Crisis.
 In reaction, the government announced a Bank Holiday starting on 13 July, imposed further capital controls and forced the merger of Danatbank with Dresdner Bank.

 Key individuals

-Well-known bankers of the Danatbank and its predecessors are (in alphabetical order):
+Well-known bankers of the Danat-Bank and its predecessors are (in alphabetical order):